 EDF has opted for immediate decommissioning, i.e. performing all operations without delay, with a view to achieving two things:

 Not leaving the burden of decommissioning to future generations

 Taking advantage of the capabilities and expertise of today’s employees, who took part in operating the power plants that have now been shut down

-EDF has built on its experience in operating nuclear power plants and on best practice around the world to develop processes and methods for protecting the public, EDF employees and the environment.
+EDF has built on its experience in operating nuclear power plants and on best practice around the world to develop processes and methods for protecting the public, EDF employees

 EDF Group assumes sole financial responsibility for decommissioning power plants.
 The cost is factored into operation from the start and included in the price of the kilowatt-hour.
 It is re-assessed every three years to take account of changing technical and financial assumptions, as required by law.

 To mitigate the economic impact of decommissioning on the regions concerned, EDF provides support measures and helps create new business activities.
 The decommissioned sites can become new power plants.
 Decommissioning makes it possible to rebuild capacity and prepare the region’s energy future.